 However, you'll need more than a hankering for high definition to actually see in HD: even if you've got a fancy HD TV you're not actually watching high definition without a subscription to either Sky, Virgin Media or Freeview HD.

 We say this because, according to the BVA, 6.5 million people think that they're watching HD TV when, in fact, they're just seeing normal quality because they're missing vital equipment.

 Sky are way ahead of other providers in terms of HD channels, although a recent package shake up means customers now have to pay slightly more to get them.

 |Freeview||VM: M+||VM: L||Sky: Or/Var||BT: Extra||VM: XL||Sky: Fam|

 Sky's most basic Original and Variety packs includes just the terrestrial channels in HD: 7 BBC channels, ITV1 HD, Channel 4 HD as well as RT HD and NHK World HD.

 To all Sky HD channels Sky customers will need to take the Family pack which includes all the Sky HD channels such as Sky 1, Sky Atlantic, Living as well as Fox, Syfy, Discovery, E4 HD and Universal.

 BT also offer the normal Freeview HD channels to YouView customers (note the BT Vision+ box does not support Freeview HD), as well as offering films in HD on demand.

-BT Infinity customers who take TV Entertainment can get a HD pack for £3 a month, which includes an additional 8 HD channels, plus BT Sport and ESPN in HD, if you pay for those channels.
+BT Infinity customers can get a HD pack for £3 a month, which includes an additional 8 HD channels, plus BT Sport and ESPN in HD, if you pay for those channels.